Diaoul/subliminal/docs/index.rst

 .. subliminal documentation master file, created by sphinx-quickstart on Wed Oct 23 23:24:28 2013.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Subliminal
 ==========
-Release v\ |version|
+Release v\ |revision|

 Subliminal is a python library to search and download subtitles.
 It comes with an easy to use :abbr:`CLI (command-line interface)` suitable for direct use or cron jobs.